birdiehub/web/README.md

 When a request is unauthenticated, the AuthenticationException is thrown.

 ## Access Control
-Access Control is used to manage the permissions and roles of users in the application to access a certain route/resource/action.
+Access Control is used to manage the permissions and roles of users in the application.

+The authorization of a user on a model / resource / action is set with [policies](#policies).

 ### Permissions
 Please read the [Policy](#policies) section to view all the application permissions available.